hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p3/6-sdlc/index.md

         - can cause more disruption (to company)
         - IT staff has to support two teams at the same time
             - (unlike direct changeover)
-        - old and new systems have to interact data
+        - old and new Systems have to interact data
             - so, data is at risk of loss
-        - data lost if system fails
+        - data lost if System fails
 - phased implentation
     - question
         - ![alt text](image.png)